I offer professional advice and knowledge about all things hair dye. Discover the terminology, chemistry, and processes behind dyeing hair.

 You will notice a significant reduction of frizz just by using a leave-in conditioner and blow dryer in this way, and for some people, this will be enough to stop frizzy hair in its tracks.
 If you have really frizzy hair, you will need to straighten it to eliminate the majority of it.

 For frizzy hair that is fairly wild, you need to take extra measures to tame it and smooth it out.
 The best way to do this is to style your hair with a straightener.
 This works primarily because the heat of the flat iron is able to straighten out wavy or kinked hair.
 Frizzy hair looks the way it does because not every strand of hair sits flat as intended, and a straightener is a great way to flatten all your hair into the same position.

-Before you use a hair straightener, always apply a hair serum like Redken All Soft or Matrix Biolage.
-Hair serums protect the hair from the heat of your flat iron, whilst sealing the hair cuticles and locking in moisture.
-They can even protect your hair from humidity so that it doesn't frizz up when its rainy or humid outside.
-Redken All Soft is the single best hair serum and one of the best products for frizzy hair overall.
+Before you use a hair straightener, always apply a good hair serum like Redken All Soft or Matrix Biolage.
+Hair serums protect the hair from the heat of your flat iron, whilst sealing the hair cuticles and locking in moisture—they can even protect your hair from humidity so that it doesn't frizz up when it's rainy or humid outside.
+Redken All Soft is the single best hair serum and one of the best products for fixing frizzy hair overall.